-12. Optional - If there are any other initiatives undertaken by your agency to ensure fair and effective FOIA administration, please describe them here.
+13. Optional -- If there are any other initiatives undertaken by your agency to ensure fair and effective FOIA administration, please describe them here.

-The FOIA Office regularly interacts with employees throughout the Department regarding FOIA issues.
+The Information Access Programs Directorate (IAP) regularly interacts with employees throughout the Department regarding FOIA issues.
 It also provides training regarding employees' FOIA responsibilities and any changes to the Department's policies implementing the FOIA.
-Department personnel have access to individualized FOIA briefings by the FOIA Office, including by its FOIA Public Liaison.
-The FOIA Office also maintains an internal website where Department employees can view and download guidance on the FOIA.

-The FOIA Office briefs incoming officials on their records. classification, and FOIA responsibilities.
-The FOIA Office also briefs outgoing officials and reminds them, in writing and in individual briefings, of their responsibilities to complete any outstanding FOIA searches before departure and to preserve their records so that they can be searched in the future.
+Department personnel have access to individualized FOIA briefings conducted by the FOIA Public Liaison.
+IAP also maintains an internal website where Department employees can view and download guidance on the FOIA.
+The Department briefs incoming officials on their records, classification, and FOIA responsibilities.
+The Department also briefs outgoing officials and reminds them, in writing and in individual briefings, of their responsibilities to complete any outstanding FOIA searches before departure and to preserve their records so that they can be searched in the future.

-The Department continued its policy of "release to one, release to all" during this reporting period through a series of regular postings made to the public FOIA website (foia.state. gov) of records released in FOIA cases, excluding any Privacy Act or first-person requests involving privacy information.
-In FY 2023, the Department posted an additional 4,113 records to its Virtual Reading Room, making a total of 245,936 records available to the public through the Department's transparency programs at the end of FY 2023.
+The Department continued its policy of "release to one, release to all" during this reporting period through a series of regular postings made to the public FOIA website (https://foia.state.gov) of records released in FOIA cases, excluding any Privacy Act or first-person requests involving privacy information, and declassified historical cables.
+In FY 2024, the Department posted an additional 125,434 records to its FOIA Library, making a total of 371,370 records available to the public through the Department's transparency programs at the end of FY 2024.